MarcTolkmitt/DbaseFrame/README.md

 4. **'read chosen table as List of string[]'** will read any cell of the table as a 'string'.
 5. **'read the chosen table as List of double[]'** will read the cells as double if they are of that type or you will see a 0 ( standard initialization ).
 Good for buffering data in with no exception.
 6. **'write the read double-list into a new file'** will create a new file with the data in it.
-7. **'write the red strin-list into a new file'** will do the same for the read string values.
+7. **'write the read string-list into a new file'** will do the same for the read string values.

 The demo is using one instance of the **'DbaseFrameExcel'** class for the whole show.
 While i use internally lists for the read data you easily can use arrays as they are sort of ambiguous towards each other.